JimmyNewclaw/histamine-day/README.md

 New chat = new day.
 Send a photo of your dinner, get back what it scored and where your day is sitting.
 At the end of the day it hands you a one-line summary you can paste into a running note.

 Built after nine years of unexplained hives and a lot of emergency rooms.
-Full story: [link to article]
+Full story: https://x.com/JimmyNewclaw/status/2079961596361658533?s=20

 ## Why not an app